ttk2/Humbug/README.md

 - projectile_slow_chance: Integer between 1 and 100 or out of bounds to disable, percentage chance of a projectile shot causing a slow debuff
 - projectile_slow_ticks: Integer, number of server ticks a projectile shot's slow debuff will last
 - loot_drop: Integer, multiplier to apply to mob death item counts
+- disable_experience: Boolean, disables all vanilla experience but XP bottles
+- xp_per_bottle: Integer, sets the amount of XP given to a player by an XP bottle

 Default configuration (biased for CivCraft):
 - debug: false